Monroe-Molecular-Simulation-Group/sidechain-decoding/README.md

 Protein Sidechain Decoding
 ==============================

-A project for training models to decode from CG protein configurations with only backbone atoms to fully atomistic configurations by filling in the sidechains.
+Code found here may be used to train models that decode from coarse-grained protein configurations (backbone atoms and a single coarse-grained bead per sidechain) to fully atomistic configurations.
+This repository contains code used by and described in the below publication, where further methodological details may be found.

 ### Copyright